cabalmail/cabal-infra/docs/setup.md

 1. Set up the [prerequisites](#Prerequisites) above.

 2. Run the terraform/dns workspace.
+WARNING: Performing this step will result in charges on your credit card from Amazon Web Services.

     1. Queue a plan in your Terraform Cloud terraform/dns workspace.
     2. When it finishes the plan phase, confirm and apply.